-There is 1 Section 4 licensed industry in the catchment and it has not been designated as 'at risk'.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with this seafood processing industry.
-Therefore, it is unlikely to be affecting shellfish water quality in this shellfish area.
+There is 1 water treatment plant in the catchment and it has been designated as 'at risk' of impacting its surrounding water environment.
+Monitoring does not indicate any water quality issues in the shellfish area which are likely to be associated with this plant and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.